vkcode7/cpp/FAQs.md

 ```

 ### Function template to print elements of an array
-This works only with arrays when size is part of array declaration as: int arr[5].
+<mark>This works only with arrays when size is part of array declaration as: int arr[5].
 This WONT work for int pointer arrays.
-For pointer arrays instead use:
+For pointer arrays instead use:</mark>
 ```c++
 // Option 1: Traditional approach
 void printArray(int* arr, size_t size);